plaid/account-funding-tutorial/README.md

 In addition, note that we'll later verify identity by checking a user's full legal name and email address against the data returned by **/identity/get**.
 In practice, you'll find that there are many ways of verifying identity, but for the purposes of this tutorial, we'll use these two pieces of user information.

+Try linking an account in the app.
+If successful, you should see the user's full name and email printed to your console.

 ### Checkpoint 5: Checking current account balance

 Next, let's add code that will check the real-time balance of an account.
 Inside of the `getBalance()` function on line 61, add the following: